skarlekar/smart-quora/README.md

 In OAuth 2.0, these access tokens are called “bearer tokens”, and can be used alone, with no signature or cryptography, to access the information.
 Furthermore, the access token is stored in a cookie in the local storage of the user's web browser.
 When the user makes a subsequent request, the access token is retrieved from the cookie, and the access token is validated, instead of reauthenticating the user.

+### Setting up the credentials data st
 The REST Server itself is configured to persist the business network cards (required to connect to the network) using the MongoDB store.
-For this exercise we will use the MongoDB database hosted on
+For this exercise we will use the MongoDB database hosted on http://mlab.com

 ![Google OAuth2.0 Authentication Strategy](images/Google%20OAUTH%20Overview.png)